Sxtsale/mySnippets/README.md

 # mySnippets

-Simple app for saving snippets
+This is Simple app for saving snippets.